Policies

 Stichting Ida's remuneration policy follows a market-based remuneration policy.
 This means that it is in line with that of comparable non-profit organisations.
 Staff salaries range between €50,000 and €200,000, depending on role, experience, and responsibility.

-Board members do not receive remuneration for their duties.
-They may be reimbursed for reasonable out-of-pocket expenses and non-excessive attendance fees.
-Board members may also be employed by the Foundation under a contract, in which case their remuneration is determined by the Board.
+Board members with policy making responsibilities will not be remunerated for such duties, but may be reimbursed for reasonable out-of-pocket expenses and non-excessive attendance fees.
+Executive board members may also be employed by the Foundation under a contract, in which case their remuneration is determined by the Board.

 Fundraising and management of the assets